Zelenskyy calls his Oval Office spat with Trump 'regrettable' and says he's ready to work for peace

 Russia will likely try to use the halt in supplies to extend its territorial gains and strengthen its position in prospective peace talks.

-Russia’s state RIA Novosti news agency quoted Andrei Kartapolov, a retired general who chairs the defense committee in the lower house of parliament, as saying Ukraine would exhaust its current ammunition reserves within months.
+Andrei Kartapolov, a retired general who heads a defense committee in parliament, told Russia's state RIA news agency that Ukraine would exhaust its current ammunition reserves within months.
 “We need to keep up the pressure and continue to target their bases and depots with long-range precision weapons to destroy the stockpiles,” he said.

 Ukraine’s European allies, meanwhile, reaffirmed their commitment to Kyiv.